Biden proposals may not guarantee all Fortune 500 corporations pay federal income taxes, experts say

 Chye-Ching Huang, a tax expert at the Tax Law Center at New York University, also said many of the corporations not paying taxes in the Fortune 500 would face higher tax burdens due to the proposal’s tax increases on overseas earnings.

 “There are some temporary provisions that will protect a number of companies.
-But certainly over time the international proposals will ensure the multinationals that show up in top 55 will pay much more in federal tax,” she said.
+But certainly over time the international proposals will ensure the multinationals that show up in the top 55 will pay much more in federal tax,” she said.

 Still, some experts said there appears to be a disconnect between senior administration officials’ rhetoric about the practice of large corporations paying nothing and the plans they have put forward.

 Biden is seeking about $400 billion in expanded clean energy credits aimed at speeding up the transition of the U.S. economy away from fossil fuels.
 The American Jobs Plan also calls for $180 billion of new spending on research and development, although it is unclear how much of that would be used for tax credits rather than direct spending.
-The plan calls for tax credits to spur housing construction and to encourage firms to build on site childcare facilities.
-Those tax credits would likely reduce many firms’ overall liabilities to the IRS.
+The plan calls for tax credits to spur housing construction and to encourage firms to build on-site child-care facilities.
+Those tax credits would probably reduce many firms’ overall liabilities to the IRS.

 Tax experts also said it was unclear if curbing international tax avoidance would solve the issue of large corporations paying nothing in taxes.
-About a dozen of them, for instance, are utility companies which tend not to have overseas operations.
-The principal driver of corporations paying $0 in federal taxes appear to be provisions allowing firms to deduct capital expenses, executive compensation, and losses from prior years against their liabilities, according to Steve Rosenthal, a tax expert at the nonpartisan Tax Policy Center think-tank.
+About a dozen of them, for instance, are utility companies that tend not to have overseas operations.
+The principal driver of corporations paying $0 in federal taxes appear to be provisions allowing firms to deduct capital expenses, executive compensation, and losses from prior years against their liabilities, according to Steve Rosenthal, a tax expert at the nonpartisan Tax Policy Center think tank.
 These provisions are not addressed in Biden’s plan.

 “I don’t know, and am skeptical, addressing profit-shifting will cause the 55 corporations to start paying taxes.
 It seems unlikely to me,” Rosenthal said.